101 – Algoma University

 Algoma University is Ontario’s newest independent university, having gained independent status on May 28, 2008.
-Prior to that, Algoma existed as an affiliate college of Laurentian University, established in 1964.
+Prior to that, Algoma existed as an affiliate college of Laurentian University, which was established in 1964.

-We are proud of our strong partnership with Aboriginal communities and our longstanding relationship with the Shingwauk Education Trust.
+We are proud of our strong partnership with Indigenous communities and our long-standing relationship with the Shingwauk Education Trust.
 Our university offers unique programs on Anishinaabe (Ojibwe) culture, history and language, including the province’s only Bachelor of Arts program in the Ojibwe language.
 Our original building, Shingwauk Hall, overlooking the St. Mary’s River, is one of the oldest landmarks in Sault Ste.
 Marie, Ontario, Canada.

-Located in Sault Ste.
-Marie, Ontario, Algoma University is situated in the heart of the Great Lakes, only minutes away from the United States border.
+The main Algoma University campus is located in Sault Ste.
+Marie, Ontario, in the heart of the Great Lakes, only minutes away from the United States border.
 You will enjoy personal attention with a student population of approximately 1,400.
+We also have a campus in Brampton, Ontario, where we offer programs within our School of Business & Economics.
 Our commitment to putting students first reaches into the classroom and beyond.